 - Update all your software , including the macOS.

-OK, looks we’ve covered how to remove adware from Mac including both manual and software solutions.
+OK, looks we’ve covered how to remove malware from Mac including both manual and software solutions.
 Hope your Mac stays virus-free and may you never click on those scary Mac alerts again.